Jlvstrasse/first_crime_home_buyers/README.md

 # Word-Play

 ## Description
-This application allows you to search a word and returns the definition and a GIF for that word.
+This application allows you to search a word and returns the definition and four GIFs for that word.
 ![WordPlay](./assets/images/WordPlay%20main.jpg)

 ## Technologies